skycoin/skycoin-web/MULTICOIN-INFO.md

 # Multi-coin compatibility

-This wallet is not limited to one icon, but is compatible with most coins based on the Skycoin technology.
-For a coin to be compatible, it must have a public node updated to at least version 0.24 and, ideally, it's REST api should have not been modified (if the api is modified, the wallet could fail depending on whether any of the required endpoints were modified).
+This wallet is not limited to one coin, but is compatible with most coins based on the Skycoin technology.
+For a coin to be compatible, it must have a public node updated to at least version 0.24 and, ideally, its REST api should have not been modified (if the api is modified, the wallet could fail depending on whether any of the required endpoints were modified).

 ## Adding a coin

-To add a coin, you must Add the required data about the coin.
+To add a coin, you must provide the required data about the coin.
 Most data must be added in a new class, in a new file in the [src/app/coins](src/app/coins) folder.
 The class must inherit from [BaseCoin](src/app/coins/basecoin.ts), the base class that defines the data a coin must have.
 The data defined in [BaseCoin](src/app/coins/basecoin.ts) that the new class must have are: